Odonno/Modern-Gitter/README.md

 ### Commit convention

 We follow the angular git commit convention (https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).
-Here is some examples that can help you to visualise how to make meaningful commits.
+Here are some examples that can help you to visualise how to make meaningful commits.

 When fixing a bug with the notifications